 Announcing the new board members for 2021-2022

 I am currently a post-doctoral researcher at UF’s Geology Department.
-I received my Software Carpentry instructor certification in 2016, was an instructor at the 2017 iDigBio Summit’s Data Carpentry Workshop, and have been a helper at several workshops in 2016 and 2017.
-I took a little break from workshops to finish my PhD, but I would very much like to have the opportunity to get involved with Software Carpentry again by serving on the board.
+I received my Software Carpentry instructor certification in 2016, was an instructor at the 2017 iDigBio Summit’s Data Carpentry Workshop, and have been a helper at several workshops in 2016, 2017, and 2018.
+I took a little break from workshops to finish my PhD, but I would very much like to have the opportunity to continue serving on the board.

 Announcing the new board members for 2020-2021